Nice to meet you.

 Email notifications

-Acknowledgment yields happier customers
+Acknowledgment leads to happier customers

-Your customers want you to hear them, and you’re missing out if you’re not maximizing opportunities to engage them.
+Your customers want you to hear them, and you’re missing out if you’re not maximizing opportunities to engage with them.
 You have the power to leverage the voice of the customer to foster better relationships, reduce churn, and attract new buyers.

-Top learnings about actioning reviews
+Top takeaways about actioning reviews

 • The high cost of silence.
 Responding to reviews can be immensely valuable, but staying silent can cost you.